Dutch East India Company: Formative years

 Early map of the Maluku Islands made during the Age of Discovery, by Willem Blaeu, 1630.
 North is on the right, with Ternate as the rightmost followed by Tidore, both were known as the Spice Islands (trade secret, outposts of the VOC).

-In February 1603, the company seized the Santa Catarina, a 1,500-ton Portuguese merchant carrack, off the coast of the Malay Peninsula.
+In February 1603, the company seized the Santa Catarina, a 1,500-tonnes Portuguese merchant carrack, off the coast of the Malay Peninsula.
 That same year, a joint Dutch-English force captured another Portuguese carrack off Macau.
 The proceeds from the sale of the cargo of the two vessels was equivalent to more than 50% of the VOC's original subscription capital.

 In 1603, the first permanent Dutch trading post in Indonesia was established in Banten, West Java.
 In 1611, another was established at Jayakarta (later "Batavia" and then "Jakarta").
 In 1610, the VOC established the post of governor-general to more firmly control their affairs in Asia.
 To advise and control the risk of despotic governors-general, a Council of the Indies (Raad van Indië) was created.
 The governor-general effectively became the main administrator of the VOC's activities in Asia.
 The Heeren XVII, a body of 17 shareholders representing different chambers, continued to officially have overall control.